NFL DFS Usage Trends: Week 8

-Player usage and opportunity is need to know information in DFS.
+Player usage/opportunity is need-to-know information in DFS.
 This article is dedicated to the subject, and each week we will examine the opportunity stats that matter most to our DFS lineup decisions.
 We seek to do so efficiently, and not waste your precious time.
 I’m filling in for Alex Sonty again this week, and I’ve got GridironIQ wide open and ready to dig deep.
-Lets.
-Freaking.
-Go.
+Let’s get after it!

 Note: The stats I like to reference and why they should matter to you: